mdmsoft/yii2-admin/docs/guide/configuration.md

         'admin' => [
             ...
             'layout' => 'left-menu', // defaults to null, using the application's layout without the menu
-                                     // other avaliable values are 'right-menu' and 'top-menu' ],
+                                     // other available values are 'right-menu' and 'top-menu' ],
         ...
     ],